Problem-driven scenario generation: an analytical approach for stochastic programs with tail risk measure: Introduction

-In this paper we are interested in problems which use \emph{tail risk measures}.
-A precise definition of a tail-risk measure will be given in Section \ref{sec:tailrisk-tailrisk}.
-But for now, one can think of a tail risk measure as a function of a random variable which only depends on the upper tail of its distribution function.
-Examples of tail risk measure include the Value-at-Risk \cite{Jo96} and the Conditional Value-at-Risk \cite{Rockafellar00}, both of which are commonly used in financial contexts.
-Scenario generation is particularly challenging in the presence of a tail risk measure.
-Since these risk measures only depend on the upper tail tail of a distribution, standard methods for scenario generation, which spread their scenarios evenly across the support of the distribution, struggle to adequately represent the tail risk.

 A common approach to scenario generation is to fit a statistical model to the uncertain problem parameters and then generate a random sample from this for the scenario set.
 This has desirable asymptotic properties \cite{MR94k:90055,Shapiro03b}, but may require large sample sizes to ensure the reliability of the solutions it yields.
 This can be mitigated somewhat by using variance reduction techniques such as stratified sampling and importance sampling \cite{LinderothEA06}.
 Sampling also has the advantage that it can be used to construct confidence intervals on the true solution value \cite{mak_morton_wood_99}.
-Another approach is to construct a scenario set whose distance from the true distribution, with respect to some probability metric, is small \cite{Pflug01,HeRo09}.
+Another approach is to construct a scenario set whose distance from the true distribution, with respect to some probability metric, is small \cite{Pflug01,HeRo09,DupacovaEA03}.
 These approaches tend to yield better and much more stable solutions to stochastic programs than does sampling.

-A characteristic of both of these approaches to scenario generation is that they are \emph{distribution-based}; that is, they only aim to approximate a distribution and are divorced from the stochastic program for which they are producing scenarios.
+A characteristic of these approaches to scenario generation is that they are \emph{distribution-driven}; that is, they only aim to approximate a distribution and are divorced from the stochastic program for which they are producing scenarios.
 By exploiting the structure of a problem, it may be possible to find a more parsimonious representation of the uncertainty.
-Note that such a \emph{problem-based} approach may not yield a discrete distribution which is close to the true distribution in a probabilistic sense; the aim is only to find a discrete distribution which yields a high quality solution to our problem.
+Note that such a \emph{problem-driven} approach may not yield a discrete distribution which is close to the true distribution in a probabilistic sense; the aim is only to find a discrete distribution which yields a high quality solution to our problem.